arxiver/mema/README.md

 # mema (MEmory MAnager)
-(Bitnie Memory Manager) Memory Manager for C language to maintain the memory allocation and dellactions and works as a memory pool
+(Bit9 Memory Manager) Memory Manager for C language to maintain the memory allocation and dellactions and works as a memory pool

 ### Building blocks